 You don’t need many.
 The pirates had small crews and yet could overcome the much bigger and better resourced navies they encountered.
 As Margaret Mead, the anthropologist, said, “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”

 Once you have a pirate crew then you can really start the mutiny and begin to change the world around you.
-There are crews in organisations today, only they are called teams.
-The thing is, organisations don’t realise how important teams are, and how much they power they actually have.
+There actually are crews in organisations today, only they are called teams.
+The thing is, organisations don’t realise how important teams are, and how much they power they have.

-The fact is that teams are where the work gets done, where change really happens and where shifts can occur.
+The fact is that it’s in teams where the work gets done, where change really happens and where shifts can occur.
 Most organisations don’t recognise this.
 They don’t know how many teams they have, or how many teams someone is a member of.
-They don’t know about the informal teams, the ‘gangs’ of like-minded individuals that work together outside the org chart or other formal structures like projects.
+They don’t know about the informal teams, the ‘gangs’ of like-minded individuals that work together outside the org chart or in other formal structures like projects.
 They don’t know how healthy their teams are or how well they are performing, other than on a subjective and random basis.

 You can form your own pirate crew that cuts across the organisation and spreads the mutinies.
 You can also turn some of your teams into pirate crews.
-And. like the pirates, you can bring crews together to collaborate on a massive scale to achieve an objective and then melt away again in the night.
+And, like the pirates, you can bring crews together to collaborate on a massive scale to achieve an objective and then melt away again in the night.

 This is the next step in how you make the change happen from the inside out.

 Many leadership teams proclaim that they are trying to improve work and make it a more fulfilling experience but this is often a combination of wishful thinking and image making PR bullshit.
 They don’t really want to do the hard work to change the organisation because it would require them to change themselves.
 They mostly want the organisation to be different for everyone else but pretty much the same for them.
 After all, they are the winners, the status quo works for them.